unional/blue-tape-fixture/README.md

 Helps you to easily write fixture tests.

+## Important Notice

+I have created [`@unional/fixture`](https://github.com/unional/fixture) which will replace this package.
+It is decoupled from `ava` and can be used with any test runner.

+Feel free to give it a try.
+If you found any feature in `ava-fixture` is missing in `@unional/fixture`, please open an issue there.

 ## What is Fixture Test

 Fixture tests are tests that require access to some files.
 The tests may write files and in that case the files can be compared with a baseline (i.e. Baseline Tests)